 Support: All volunteers will have a named person as their main point of contact.
 They will be provided with regular supervision to feedback on progress, discuss future development and air any problems.

 The volunteer’s voice: Volunteers are encouraged to express their views about matters concerning Making Miracles and its work.
 This is usually achieved by your talking to your named person or the CEO.

 Insurance: All volunteers are covered by Making Miracles insurance policy whilst they are on the premises or engaged in any work on our behalf

 Health and safety: Volunteers are covered by our Health and Safety Policy, a copy of which is available from the Company Secretary.

 Equal opportunities: Making Miracles operates an equal opportunities policy in respect of both paid staff and volunteers.
 A copy is from the Company Secretary.
 Volunteers will be expected to have an understanding of and commitment to our equal opportunities policy.

 Problem solving: We aim to identify and solve problems at the earliest possible stage.
 A procedure has been drawn up for dealing with complaints either by or about volunteers.
 A copy of the procedure is available from the Company Secretary

 Confidentiality: Volunteers will be bound by the same requirements for confidentiality as all Trustees and staff.
 The sensitive nature of our client group often results in them sharing personal information about their condition.
-Other than with the Making Miracles team any information shared by clients must at all times remain confidential unless it is a safeguarding issue, at which time it must be reported directly to the Operations Manager who, in turn, will report such to the Local Authority.
+Other than with the Making Miracles team any information shared by clients must at all times remain confidential unless it is a safeguarding issue, at which time it must be reported directly to the CEO who, in turn, will report such to the Local Authority.